Global Executive MBA Open Day

 The Global Executive MBA is a unique international experience, taking you to global business hubs in the U.S., Europe and Asia.

-The program is made up of six core modules and the choice of two immersive electives to customize your learning experience.
-Its flexible format, which combines residential modules and distance learning, cements learning through a stimulating blend of experiential and action-oriented learning methodologies.
+The program consists of six core modules, three Foundational and three immersive Discovery modules, along with the option to select two Specialization electives to tailor your learning experience.
+Its flexible format, which combines residential modules and distance learning, reinforces learning through a stimulating blend of rigorous academic content and experiential and action-oriented learning methodologies.

 - Analysis of Business Problems